Answers to Commonly Asked Questions

 - How long are GRE scores acceptable?

 - GRE scores are good for 5 years from the date of examination.
+The GRE requirement is waived for the 2020-2021 admission cycle.

 - What are minimum TOEFL scores required?